Dying Light 2

-Dying Light 2 Stay Human is a 2022 action role-playing game developed and published by Techland.
-The sequel to Dying Light (2015), the game was released on February 4, 2022 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. A Nintendo Switch version for the cloud is in development.
-The game received generally favorable reviews, with praise directed at the combat, parkour system, and open world, but criticism for the story.
+Dying Light 2 Stay Human is a 2022 action role-playing survival horror game developed and published by Techland.
+The game is a sequel to Dying Light, and was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on February 4, 2022.
+A cloud version for the Nintendo Switch is in development.
+It received generally favorable reviews, with praise directed at the combat, parkour system, and open world, but criticism for the story.
 It sold 5 million units in its first month of release.